Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Absorption/Emission`: Choose `Absorption` or `Emission`.

+`Abundance`: Write the custom abundance of isotopologue for ExoMol and ExoAtom databases.
+The program can obtain the abundance of HITRAN and HITEMP databases from their website directly.
+The default abundance value is `1`.
+Your abundance value here should no more than 1.

 `Pressure`: Please provide pressure in unit bar.

 `Npoints/BinSize`: `Npoints` is the number of the points in grid. `BinSiza` is the interval size of the grid , use the same unit as `WnWlUnit`.